ghPhil9/Image-Parser/README.md

          "Image Parser" -img ? --t 20 // symbol "?" it is random from 0 to 2147483647 - similarity infinite loop

 I recommend usage proxy if you need very lot pictures in order to avoid IP-ban.
 And dont use lot threads.
-They while not stable.
+They now not stable.

 The application is analog prntscrScraper, but I want to expand and get better its functionality.